 What is HO Scale Narrow Gauge?

 Narrow Gauge refers to any railroad that does not comply with the standard four feet and eight half inches.
 Narrow gauge and standard gauge are the same scale, but use a different gauge.
-A narrow gauge railroad has the rails closer together and is typically used in mountainous areas and forests, where there are geographical constraints.
+A narrow gauge railroad has the rails closer together.
+It’s used in areas where passing is difficult due to geographic restrictions such as mountainous areas and forests areas.

 HO Model Train Tracks